 However, all is not perfect with the Carnival.
 For instance, despite my 5’9” height, I found it hard to use the footrest in the middle-row captain seats, as my feet were obstructed by the front seat when the footrest was raised.
 Secondly, getting three full-size adults into the 3rd row is a tight squeeze.
 And, while there is enough space in the 3rd row for full-size adults, the lack of under-thigh support from the seat means that long journeys could be challenging for passengers.

 Piloting the Carnival

 However, there are a couple of issues with the driving experience.
-One, the steering effort at low speeds is simply too high and can be annoying after a few minutes of manoeuvring through traffic.
-Sure, the steering has decent feel and communication, but muscling it around the city, and especially while parking, is not an enjoyable experience.
-Second, the throttle pedal also seems a tad too heavy to operate, and, third, I would really love to see paddle shifters to enable manual control of the gearbox.
+One, the steering effort at low speeds is too high and can be annoying after a few minutes of manoeuvring through traffic.
+Sure, the steering has decent feel and communication, but muscling it around while driving in the city is not an enjoyable experience.
+Second, the throttle pedal also seems a tad too heavy to operate, and, third, I would really love to see paddle shifters to enable manual shifts.
 But, if you’re not driving, and simply enjoying the comfort and serenity of the cabin – as you most likely would be – then none of this really matters to you.

 Hour of reckoning